wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ### Bye command

-When the user types `bye`, the program will exit the program.
+When the user types `bye`, the program will exit.

 # Appendix: Requirements
 ## Product scope
 ### Target user profile
-1. prefer desktop apps over other types(i.e. online apps)
+1. User prefers desktop apps over other types (i.e. online apps)
-2. is reasonably comfortable using CLI apps
+2. User is reasonably comfortable using CLI apps
-3. wants to manage their own finances better
+3. User wants to manage their own finances better
-4. quick typist who prefers typing over using mouse
+4. User is a quick typist who prefers typing over using the mouse

 ### Value proposition
 An app that help students to manage their financials faster than a typical mouse/GUI driven app.